HBolitho/RockPaperScissors/README.md

 # To play

-Open the "rock paper scissors.py" file in to any python studio and run the project
+Open the "main.py" file in to any python studio and run the project

 File can be changed and altered